Agoric/documentation/main/ertp/guide/amounts.md

 ![Brand methods](./assets/brand.svg)

-A `brand` object is an `amount` object's kind of digital asset, such as our imaginary Quatloos currency or, in a game, a powerful magic sword.
+A `brand` object is an `amount` object's type of digital asset, such as our imaginary Quatloos currency or, in a game, a powerful magic sword.